 9.1 When you return Goods to us:

-(a) because you are contracting as a consumer and you have cancelled the Contract between us within the seven-day cooling-off period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day you have given notice of your cancellation.
+If you have cancelled the Contract between us within the seven-day cooling-off period, we will process the refund due to you as soon as possible and, in any case, within 30 days of the day you have given notice of your cancellation.
 In this case, we will refund the price of the Goods in full, including the cost of sending the item to you.
-However, you will be responsible for the cost of returning the item to us;
+However, you will be responsible for the cost of returning the item to us in resellable condition;

-(b) the following exceptions apply: all mobiles and easels.
+(a) the following exceptions apply: all mobiles and easels; and Goods which are personalised or made to order (manufactured).

-(ii) without limiting any of the provisions of clause 6.9, if you wish to return Goods to us because they are damaged or defective, or do not materially conform to their specification, any such damage, defect or nonconformity must be notified to us as soon as possible, but in any event within 7 days of the date that you discovered or ought to have discovered the damage, defect or nonconformity, (within 48 hours if damage in transit is alleged), and no further use of the Goods must be made following discovery of the damage, defect or nonconformity.
 We will examine the returned Goods and will notify you of your refund via e-mail within a reasonable period of time.
 We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund for the damaged, defective or nonconforming Goods.
-Goods returned by you because of damage, defect or nonconformity will be refunded in full, including a refund of the deliver y charges for sending the item to you and the cost incurred by you in returning the item to us.
+Goods returned by you because of damage, defect or nonconformity will be refunded in full, including a refund of the delivery charges for sending the item to you and the cost incurred by you in returning the item to us.

 9.2 We will usually refund any money received from you using the same method originally used by you to pay for your purchase.